There is a small deck attached to the south facing side of my house. I use it for one purpose – cloud watching.

 Sometimes, besides the clouds, a sequence of wild geese cackle past the sky, in a lineup that resembles Chinese character 人, meaning ‘people’.

 We the people are like migratory birds, goaded by seasonal rhythm and compelled by hormonal riots, performing our life cycles like circus animals on the wheels – how many more rounds of repeats are still ahead?
-The concept of samsara means the endless cycles of death and rebirth in material world, but it must also refer to the constant flux of old thoughts and new ideas.
+The concept of samsara means the endless cycles of death and rebirth in material world, but it can also refer to the constant flux of old thoughts and new ideas.

 When we replace a foolish old way of thinking with a sensible new insight, isn’t it a life cycle completed as well?